top of page

 Three key lessons:

-1. Controversy drives commerce - Polarising content generates massive earned media, but prepare for backlash
+1. Controversy drives commerce - Polarising content generates massive earned media, but be prepared for backlash.

-2. Timing amplifies everything - Cultural and political moments can multiply your campaign's impact beyond your control
+2. Timing amplifies everything - Cultural and political moments can enhance your campaign's impact beyond your control.

 Your biggest competitor isn't other brands—it's indifference.